How to improve your swim performance in cold water and not sabotage your swim

 When swimmers fail in cold water, we know that that’s pretty much related to dysfunction in the tricep region of the arm.
 As the arms are cylinders with low mass and large surface area, they’re the perfect shape to cool.

-Working with elite triathletes, we’re finding they have a problem because they get into the water, they cool – as in their tissue cools as well as superficial nerves and muscles before deep body cooling – and it affects their bike handling in transition by causing loss of dexterity, loss of grip, strength and loss of coordination.
+Working with elite triathletes, we’re finding they have a problem because they get into the water, they cool down quickly.
+This is because their tissue cools as well as superficial nerves and muscles before deep body cooling and it affects their bike handling in transition by causing loss of dexterity, loss of grip, strength and loss of coordination.
+In other words, numb fingers make sloppy transitions.

 So keeping your arms warm is important if you want to have a speedy T1 and get out with the lead bike pack!